danielvaughan/danielvaughan.github.io/index.md

 <section class="content-section bg-white" id="about">
   <div class="container">
     <h2>About me</h2>
     <p>Twenty-five years across enterprise, startup and academic settings.
 My focus now is entirely on one shift: the point where AI stops being an experiment and becomes core to the organisation.
-I specialise in agentic AI, building production systems where human engineers and autonomous agents work together.</p>
+I specialise in agentic AI: building production systems, and the agentic coworking practices, where human engineers and autonomous agents work side by side.
+The throughline of my career has been engineering quality and developer productivity.
+Agentic tooling is the step change that finally moves both at once.</p>
     <p>I build the culture and environments this new era of engineering demands.
 Entrepreneurial, customer-focused, with a strong bias for action.
 Whether advising leaders on AI adoption, standing up forward deployed engineering practices from scratch, or working hands-on with agentic workflows, the goal is the same: turn AI investment into proven results.</p>
   </div>
 </section>